See Mortgage Rate Quotes for Your Home

 Should You Shop Based on Interest Rates or Mortgage APR?

-Before you make a decision between interest rate and APR as a tool for shopping mortgages, you should narrow down the variables involved.
-While rates will be slightly different everywhere, you can reasonably expect to control how much money you borrow and how long you'll take to pay it all back.
+Before you make a decision between interest rate and APR as a tool for shopping mortgages, narrow down the variables involved.
+While you can't do much about the way rates change, you do control how much money you borrow and how long you'll take to pay it back.
 Determining whether you want a fixed or variable rate mortgage will also affect the choice between interest rates and APR, since the APR that lenders display for ARM loans can change when the interest rate starts to adjust later in the term.

 In general, you should spend the extra time to calculate your own mortgage costs based on the interest rate of each mortgage you look at and the closing costs.
 This task becomes much easier if you limit your shopping to a certain type of mortgage: for example, comparing 30-year fixed rate mortgages at the same price point is much faster than trying to figure out the relative costs of a 15-year mortgage against a 5/1 ARM.
 APR may be an easy summary of your potential costs, but it's still subject to variations from the different methods preferred by each mortgage lender.